show episodes

 continue reading

-Send us a Text Message.
 Episode 223 / Do you like to discover the plot as you write?
 Do you get bored if you know where the story is going?
 Then a skeleton draft might be what you need.
-Paranormal and gothic romance author Steffanie Holmes joins us to talk about how discovery writers can use a skeleton draft to get their ideas down on paper and avo…
+Paranormal and gothic romance author Steffanie Holmes joins us to talk about how discovery writers can use a skeleton draft to get their ideas down on paper and avoid writer’s block.
+We al…

 continue reading

-Subscriber-only episode Send us a Text Message.
-Ever wondered how to add a twist of mystery to your narrative?
+Subscriber-only episode Ever wondered how to add a twist of mystery to your narrative?
 Find out exactly what mystery elements are, how to sprinkle them into your narrative, and why they keep readers turning the pages.
-Whether you're writing romance, sci-fi, or fantasy, a mystery can add layers of intrigue and depth to your s…
+Whether you're writing romance, sci-fi, or fantasy, a mystery can add layers of intrigue and depth to your story.
+I'll be sharing so…

 continue reading

-Send us a Text Message.
 Episode 222 / Jessica Renwich, who writes fantasy and horror for kids ages 9-12, joined us to share her experience as an indie middle grade author.
 She has terrific insights on approaching schools for author visits and the impact of creating whimsical and fun content to appeal to young readers.
-In addition to discussing how …
+In addition to discussing how marketing middle grade b…

 continue reading